 You’re meant to stick these on your mail when you’re celebrating something.
 Cue birthday cakes, wedding rings, baby toys, lovehearts, and the like.
 There’s also a strong line in flags and maps and national icons that scream “Look!
 I’m in/from AUSTRALIA!” which must come in handy when writing to people too stupid to work out why the word AUSTRALIA appears on any other stamp you could have stuck on your mail.

 I was a cynic at first.
 I’m old school.
-I like stamps to say something about the country they represent, and what shits me to this day about these stamps (and their equivalents from any country) is that they tell you nothing about the nation except that someone is having a birthday/wedding/baby/party/patriotic orgasm in it.
+I like stamps to say something about the country they represent, and what annoys me to this day about these stamps (and their equivalents from any country) is that they tell you nothing about the nation except that someone is having a birthday/wedding/baby/party/jingoism in it.

 But I’ve softened over time.
 Most of the designs manage to capture some of the joy of whatever is going on.
 I even swallowed my pride and stuck champagne stamps on my own wedding invitations.
 (Yes, sorry boys and girls, I’m taken.
-For now.)
+At least until my beloved finds out how much I spend on stamps.)

 What’s more, their appearance on the mail usually means someone’s gone to a bit of thought with their postage, which is a rarity in this age of dreary peel’n’stick definitives and boring cash register receipts where stamps used to go on parcels.